Aircoookie/WLED/ledclock/users-guide.md

 - tap on **Update!**
 - the update could take around 30-60 seconds, the device will reboot automatically

+If for any reason the over-the-air upgrade fails, try the [USB installation method](https://imeszaros.github.io/ledclock/).

 ## 10. Help

 Can't find a solution for your problem on this page?
 Feel free to [contact me](https://github.com/imeszaros).